cateroxl/Learning-Tracker/Study Log.md

 ### NOVEMBER

+**29 Nov**

+I did my first attempt on pull request which I closed an hour later.
+HAHAHA!
+Then I tweeted about wanting to contribute to Open Source Projects through editing and proofreading to sharpen my technical reading and writing skills.

 **28 Nov**

 Reading Haskell 2010 Report! :) And what I wish I knew when I was learning Haskell